 Long-Term Business Loans

-Long-term small business loans are small business loans with a duration of greater than two years.
-Businesses are offered a fixed amount of upfront and charged principal & interest.
+Long-term small business loans are loans for over two years.
+Businesses are offered a fixed amount upfront and charged principal & interest.
 Typically, long-term business lending is for business expansion and growth or to finance large long-term projects.
-This business funding option is used for long term projects and needs.
+This business funding option is used for long-term projects and needs.

 Business Line of Credit